 - Recruiting, training and supporting community volunteers as visit facilitators

-- Working with DHS, guardians ad litem and resource parents to initiate visits for separated sibling groups in the Hawai’i foster care system.
+- Working with DHS, guardians ad litem and resource care giver to initiate visits for separated sibling groups in the Hawai’i foster care system.

 - Collaborating with community organizations to provide events and activities for sibling groups to attend